BiomeResearchTeam/data-hunters-chapters/_chapters/010-chapterbook-theme/010-libraries.md

 ---
-title: Getting started
+title: Libraries
-slug: getting-started
+slug: libraries
-abstract: A guide to quickly setting up your site with this theme.
+abstract: Introduction to Python libraries.
+Do they contain books?
 ---

 This is an example chapter page.